openml/server-api/docs/migration.md

 ## Setups

 ### `GET /{id}`
-The endpoint behaves identically to the PHP implementation.
-Note that `setup_id` and `flow_id` are consistently returned as strings instead of integers to maintain strict backward compatibility.
+The endpoint behaves almost identically to the PHP implementation.
+Note that fields representing integers like `setup_id` and `flow_id` are returned as integers instead of strings to align with typed JSON.
 Also, if a setup has no parameters, the `parameter` field is omitted entirely from the response.

 ### `POST /setup/tag` and `POST /setup/untag`
 When successful, the "tag" property in the returned response is now always a list, even if only one tag exists for the entity.
 When removing the last tag, the "tag" property will be an empty list `[]` instead of being omitted from the response.